-Physical symptoms include: Abdominal pain and heartburnMenstrual problemsSwollen cheeks and jawSore throatSwollen salivary glands (in the mouth and throat)BloatingStained or chipped teeth (due to contact with stomach acid)Cuts or scars on back of hands (from scraping skin on teeth during forced vomiting)
+Typically have a normal weight.
+Physical symptoms may include: Abdominal pain and heartburnMenstrual problemsSwollen cheeks and jawSore throatSwollen salivary glands (in the mouth and throat)BloatingStained or chipped teeth (due to contact with stomach acid)Cuts or scars on back of hands (from scraping skin on teeth during forced vomiting)

 Bulimia may lead to other problems, including: Dental and throat problems from stomach acid that rises during vomitingChanges in body chemistry and fluids due to vomiting and abuse of laxatives or water pills

 Symptoms of these complications include: Lightheadedness, which can lead to feeling faint or faintingThirstMuscle crampsWeaknessConstipationIrregular heartbeat

 Heart problems, including sudden